rahul-gharat/dronahq-docs/docs/building-apps-guides/update-multiplerows-google-sheet.md

 Select the TableGrid control and navigate to its properties.
-Select the coumns which you want to make editable, which will allow users to edit more than one row at a time.
+Select the columns which you want to make editable, which will allow users to edit more than one row at a time.
 You can check out the [Building Interactive table](https://docs.dronahq.com/building-apps-guides/building-interactive-tables/#editable-table-columns) article to know about editable columns in table grid control.
 <figure>
 <Thumbnail src="/img/building-apps-guides/google-sheet-multiupdaterows/google-sheet-multiupdaterows-edit.jpeg" alt="Make Columns Editable." />